michaelchoie/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

-I have designed an interactive device that serves as a Smart Productivity tool that uses light to denote the progress of one's workload.
+> I have designed an interactive device that serves as a Smart Productivity tool that uses light to denote the progress of one's workload.
 It would change hue based on how much work is left on the integrated to-do list (e.g., red -> yellow -> green), and it would change in the intensity of its color based on the time spent on those tasks.
 And rather than the user having to manually update their tasks on the todo list, they can use their voice and Amazon Alexa to update it automatically.
 I envision this product to be a home-office staple.
 This will generally be used when somebody starts their workday or study session.
 The goal here is to help users understand their workload and also help them make educated decisions on when to take breaks.
+In terms of the players, the relevant personnel are the individuals who link their device to their calendar as well as the folks who may interact with those individuals while they are working.

 Storyboards are a tool for visually exploring a users interaction with a device.
 They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
 Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
 Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.